samber/github-stackoverflow-email-scrapping/README.md

 	scrape_orga_members()         // MUST call scrape_repos_owners() before !
 ```

-* @TODO
+# @TODO

-- Develop the stack-overflow equivalent
+## Github:

 - Remove redundant writes in db
 - Store in the db the origin of the scrapping (repo owner ? commiter ? organization member ?) and associate this information to the repo/organization ID
+- Search repos with maximum stars and forks number to push the 100 pages limit
+- Scrape only top contributors of a repo

+## Others:

+- Develop the stack-overflow equivalent